ritua2/BOINCatTACC/api/midas_processing/README.md

 Lines starting with *H* are comments.
 Same-line comments are not allowed.
 The use of any OS or language not supported requires the user to create a set-up file.
 Users are responsible to make sure that their programs run succesfully with files only allowed in local directories.
 The API will enforce that all referenced files (set-up and command files) are present.
 File names cannot have spaces, use underscores or dashes instead.
 For examples for README.txt, 2 will be provided in this same directory: python, C++ and setup file.

+**Order of Operations**
+All BOINC jobs submitted through MIDAS will be executed in the image in the following order:
+1. OS installation (base image selection)
+2. Language installation
+3. User set-up
+4. Library installation
+5. Commands
+6. Results retrieval

 **OS**
 Refers to the base OS on which all the other commands are run.